yashhere/tufte.yashagarwal.in/content/posts/2018-01-24-arch-linux-installation-part-1.md

 date: "2018-01-24T21:49:05+05:30"
 title: "Arch Linux Installation Guide Part 1"
 categories:
     - Linux
+    - customization
-  - Arch-linux
+    - System Administration
 tags:
     - Configuration
-  - Github
-  - Fun
-  - Desktop Environment
     - Arch Linux
     - i3
-  - Hacks
 ---

 Arch Linux is a Linux distribution known for its not-so-beginner-friendly command line installer, no ready-to-use system after installation and requirement of above average knowledge of command line.
 However, Arch Linux allows me to set up a system in my desired state in shortest possible time with least effort.
 This is why I keep coming back to Arch Linux even after some of its annoyances.